gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 ## HappinessMP
 !!! warning "Compatibility"
-    This method is only compatible with the Complete Edition and does not support any mods at the moment - even Ultimate ASI Loader.
+    This client is only compatible with the Complete Edition and does not support any mods at the moment - even Ultimate ASI Loader.
 This client is somewhat similar to GTA Connected in essence, as you can host your own servers with your own scripts, but it aims to be compatible with the Complete Edition and requires Social Club to function rather than 1.0.8.0/1.0.7.0.
 It also lacks any of the official Rockstar gamemodes.
 ### Usage
 ???+ info "Installation"